Lysander

 Lysander (/laɪˈsændər, ˈlaɪˌsændər/; Λύσανδρος Lysandros; c.
-454 BC – 395 BC) was a Spartan commander and statesman who was one of the leading military and political leaders of Sparta during the Peloponnesian Wars.
+454 BC – 395 BC) was a Spartan admiral and statesman who was one of the leading military and political figures of Sparta during the Peloponnesian War.

 He destroyed the Athenian fleet at the Battle of Aegospotami in 405 BC, forcing Athens to capitulate and bringing the Peloponnesian Wars to an end.
-He then played a key role in Sparta's domination of Greece for the next decade until his death at the Battle of Haliartus.
+He then played a key role in Sparta's domination of Greece for the next decade until his death at the Battle of Haliartus in 395 BC.

 Lysander's vision for Sparta differed from most Spartans; he wanted to overthrow the Athenian Empire and replace it with Spartan hegemony.

 Early life

 Little is known of Lysander's early life.
 His year of birth is estimated at 454 BC.
 Some ancient authors record that his mother was a helot or slave.
 Lysander's father was Aristocritus, who was a member of the Spartan Heracleidae; that is, he claimed descent from Heracles but was not a member of a royal family.
 According to Plutarch, Lysander grew up in poverty and showed himself obedient, conformed to norms, and had a "manly spirit".

 It was custom in the Spartan upbringing for a young adult to be assigned as the "inspirer" (eispnelas) or "lover" (erastes) of an adolescent, and Lysander was matched in this role with the future king Agesilaus, the younger son of Archidamus II.
 Nothing is known of Lysander's actual career before he was elected, in 408 BC, to Sparta's annual office of admiral, to conduct the long-running Peloponnesian War against Athens.